+, H 1 l ľ ( )( g l J ľ a ľ • Č ķ ľ ( )( C ι I r r İI 1 Q J - - - - - - - - - - - - - - - - - - - - - - - - - - - - - •

-#1 regular & recurring Key issue or problem encountered.
+Key issue or problem encountered.

 A student presents themselves to the incumbent and is visibly upset, tearful and not happy.
 The incumbent needs to utilize skills and knowledge to identify the root cause and the appropriate solution.
-How is it identified?

 The student arrives at the Indigenous Student Services Department Space where the incumbent is working.

 Is further investigation required to define the situation and/or problem?
 If so, describe.
 Yes; the incumbent needs to take the student to a private, quiet space (possibly where smudging is available).
 Questions would be asked in a caring and concerned manner so as to determine what exactly has happened or is affecting this student.

 Explain the analysis used to determine a solution(s) for the situation and/or problem.

 The student could present a number of issues which the incumbent would need to analyse and sensitively probe, such as; homesickness, academic challenges, housing issues, financial issues and/or cultural and societal barriers.

-What sources are available to assist the incumbent finding solution(s)? (eg. past practices, established standards or guidelines).
+What sources are available to assist the incumbent finding solution(s)? (eg. past practices, established standards or quidelines).

 Once the issue(s) are determined the incumbent would need to have knowledge of local community agencies that support Indigenous students.
 Knowledge of internal resources like disability services, financial, counselling, learning support services.
-Knowledge of First Nation Band educational policies.
-3. Analysis and Problem Solving Key issue or problem encountered #2 regular &amp; recurring A student arrives to speak to the incumbent regarding serious financial concerns that could impact their ability to stay in school.
-How is it identified?
+Knowledge of diversity in Indigenous educational policies and communities that support Indigenous learners.

+Key issue or problem encountered

+A student arrives to speak to the incumbent regarding serious financial concerns that could impact their ability to stay in school.

 Student makes an appointment to meet with the incumbent regarding financial support options available for Indigenous students.

 Is further investigation required to define the situation and/or problem?
 If so, describe.
-Yes; the incumbent needs to find out if the student is First Nations status or non-status, Metis or Inuit.

 Explain the analysis used to determine a solution(s) for the situation and/or problem.
-The incumbent then has to look into the individual Nation that the student is affiliated with and review educational policies for the Nation.
-Once policies are understood by the incumbent then guidance is provided in accessing associated funds.
-The incumbent would also investigate possible Indigenous bursaries and scholarships that may apply to this student's particular needs and eligibility.
-The incumbent would assist the student in completion of the application so as to ensure it is done thoroughly.
-What sources are available to assist the incumbent finding solution(s)? (eg. past practices, established standards or guidelines).
-First Nation Band Funding, Metis Organizational funding, Inuit Government funding, Bursary and Scholarship literature.

-3. Analysis and Problem Solving

-#3 regular & recurring Key issue or problem encountered Student shows up in the Indigenous Student Services Department Space(s) and discloses to the incumbent that they have just learned, through their own research, that they are Indigenous.
-How is it identified?
-Student comes to the incumbent for an appointment to talk.
-Is further investigation required to define the situation and/or problem?
-If so, describe.
-Yes; the incumbent would ask a series of questions that would ensure the student feels comfortable with this new knowledge and then ask the student what they wish to do with this knowledge.
-Depending on response the incumbent maydetermine the possible eligibility for band membership or gov't recognized status.
-Explain the analysis used to determine a solution(s) for the situation and/or problem.
-Incumbent would need to be familiar with the Indian Act, Community Band membership codes, First Nation, Metis and Inuit Independent Organizational membership.